Beat Saber: How to Clear Rock Mixtape – Complete Walkthrough

 The fastest way to learn Free Bird is Practice Mode, not full restarts.
 Jump into the last third of the song first, slow it down until the lane changes make sense, then raise the speed in steps.
 Once that section becomes readable, do full runs with compact swings and a conscious effort to conserve energy.
 You do not beat Free Bird by playing more aggressively.
 You beat it by lasting long enough to still be accurate when the hardest section arrives.

-If you keep failing songs you feel you should already clear, the problem is usually one of four things: calibration, overswinging, reading too close to the current note, or using the wrong practice method.
+If you keep failing songs you feel you should already clear, the cause is usually one of four things: calibration, overswinging, reading too close to the current note, or using the wrong practice method.

 • Misses that feel unfair: Recheck floor height, room setup, and controller alignment before changing strategy.